kplatis/city-map-guessr/README.md

 This installs a Git hook that will automatically:

 - Format Python code with Black
-- Lint Python code with Pylint
+- Lint Python code with Ruff
 - Lint TypeScript with ESLint
 - Check code formatting with Prettier